 Step-by-Step ETC Guide for NIRSpec MOS Deep Extragalactic Survey

-This is a JWST NIRSpec MOS deep extragalactic survey example science program.
-The ETC step-by-step instructions are provided in detail here.
+ETC step-by-step instructions for the JWST NIRSpec MOS deep extragalactic survey example science program are provided in this article.

 Dated material